-We are a biopharmaceutical company with a limited operating history and have not generated any revenue to date from product sales
+We are a biopharmaceutical company with a limited operating history and have not generated any revenue to date from product sales.

 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We were incorporated under the laws of the State of Delaware in June 2003.
 Since inception, we have focused substantially all of our efforts and financial resources on raising capital and developing our initial product candidates.
-To date, we have financed our operations primarily through the issuance and sale of our convertible preferred stock to outside investors in private equity financings.
-From our inception through June 30, 2021, we raised an aggregate of \$66.1 million of gross proceeds from such transactions.
-As of June 30, 2021, our cash and cash equivalents and investments were \$24.3 million.
-Subsequent to June 30, 2021, we completed the IPO in which we issued 9,887,994 shares of common stock at a price of \$8.00 per share, including the partial exercise of the underwriters' overallotment option, for net proceeds of \$71.5 million after deducting underwriting discounts and commissions and offering expenses.
-We have incurred net losses in each year since our inception, and we had an accumulated deficit of \$65.7 million as of June 30, 2021.
-For the six months ended June 30, 2021 and for the years ended December 31, 2020 and December 31, 2019, we reported net losses of \$21.6 million, \$17.7 million and \$8.2 million, respectively.
+To date, we have financed our operations primarily through the issuance and sale of our convertible preferred stock to outside investors in private equity financings and from the proceeds of the IPO.
+From our inception through September 30, 2021, we raised an aggregate of \$145.2 million of gross proceeds from such transactions.
+As of September 30, 2021, our cash and cash equivalents and investments were \$88.4 million.
+We have incurred net losses in each year since our inception, and we had an accumulated deficit of \$81.9 million as of September 30, 2021.
+For the nine months ended September 30, 2021 and for the years ended December 31, 2020 and December 31, 2019, we reported net losses of \$37.7 million, \$17.7 million and \$8.2 million, respectively.
 We have no products approved for commercial sale and therefore have never generated any revenue from product sales, and we do not expect to do so in the foreseeable future.
 We have not obtained regulatory approvals for any of our product candidates, and even if our clinical development efforts result in positive data, our product candidates may not receive regulatory approval or be successfully introduced and marketed at prices that would permit us to operate profitably.
 We expect to continue to incur significant expenses and operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.